Welcome to Advanced Academics

 - Testing must occur before any prior instruction in the grade level.

-- Students must score an 80% or higher on all four Credit by Exam tests.
+- Students must score an 80% or higher on all four subject Credit by Exam tests.

-- In addition to scores from Credit by Exam tests, the Iowa Scales for Acceleration is completed as part of the data to determine if a grade level acceleration is the best placement for a student.
+- In addition to scores from Credit by Exam tests, other academic and affective data are reviewed to determine if a grade level acceleration is the best placement for a student.

 - Telescoping in math: